Clinics and Field Placements

 In the Veterans Assistance Clinic, students assist veterans with benefits claims, discharge upgrades, and other matters related to veteran status.

 Criminal Law Field Placements

-While participating in the Criminal Law Clinics, students intern at the actual offices of the State Attorney or the Public Defender while also attending clinical lectures and simulation-based classes.
+While participating in the Criminal Law Field Placements, students intern at the actual offices of the State Attorney or the Public Defender while also participating in simulation and lecture-based classes.

-The Prosecution Clinic provides students an opportunity to work as a prosecutor under the direct supervision of a licensed Assistant State Attorney.
+The State Attorney Field Placement provides students an opportunity to work as a prosecutor under the direct supervision of a licensed Assistant State Attorney.

-The Criminal Defense Clinic provides students an opportunity to represent indigent persons accused of crimes under the direct supervision of a licensed Public Defender.
+The Public Defender Field Placement provides students an opportunity to represent indigent persons accused of crimes under the direct supervision of a licensed Public Defender.

 The Conservation Clinic offers both law and graduate students the opportunity to work on cutting-edge environmental and land use law and policy issues.